The Agreement in brief

 The WTO Agreement on Government Procurement (GPA) is the pre-eminent international instrument regulating the conduct of international trade in government procurement markets.
 It aims to ensure fair, transparent and non-discriminatory conditions of competition for purchases of goods, services and construction services by the public entities covered by the Agreement.
 It also serves broader purposes of promoting good governance, the efficient and effective management of public resources, and the attainment of best value for money in national procurement systems.

-For more information, see the brochure entitled: GPA: Opening markets and promoting good governance or visit the WTO GPA webpage.
+For more information, visit the WTO GPA webpage.

 The GPA main principles and elements